alethiagospeltruth/study/1_john_2.md

 * God's desire for the believer is that we may not sin.
 The resources needed for spiritual victory are in Jesus Christ.
 * Sin comes when we rely on our flesh instead of Jesus for victory over sin.
 One day we will have spiritual victory over sin.
-* Paul is focusing on this because sin breaks our fellowship.
+* John is focusing on this because sin breaks our fellowship.

 > And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous.
 And He Himself is the propitiation for our sins, and not for ours only but also for the whole world.